lsst/dp1_lsst_io/docs/products/images/visit_image.rst

 Metadata
 --------

-The metadata for visit images retrieved from the butler include information about the observation (e.g., pointing, weather), and the derived PSF, photometric calibration, and WCS.
+The metadata for visit images retrieved from the Butler include information about the observation (e.g., pointing, weather), and the derived PSF, photometric calibration, and WCS.